 The experiences shared by these women allowed me to see how preventable a lot of the problems they complained about were.
 I realised that while money ultimately determines the quality of healthcare you can get, getting the right health information and at the right time was also key.

 Being a mother and having lived through similar experiences as these women, I believe I understood and related to their plight.
-Having personally gone through difficult experiences and depression in recent years also provided me with a basic foundation for understanding what it may be like for other women who experience adversity and how they may benefit from the power of having a community they belong to and a support system to overcome their challenges and take control of their lives.
+Having personally gone through difficult experiences in recent years also provided me with a basic foundation for understanding what it may be like for other women who experience adversity and how they may benefit from the power of having a community they belong to and a support system to overcome their challenges and take control of their lives.